FieldMarshallVague/lorem-post-generator/readme.md

 Usage
 -----

 Instantiate LoremPostGenerator with a config object then call .generate() with a number of posts.
-Alternatively, you can pass the config into the generate method itself, along with the number of posts required.

     const config = {
         minContentLength: 100,